Harry-Ell/609-CW3/README.md

 ```bash
 pytest
 ```
-An error message may follow if you have not ran the command as intended earlier.
+An error message may follow if you have not ran the command to move one layer down the file path as intended earlier.
 ```bash
 cd 609-CW3
 ```